The Ultimate Guide to WordPress Plugins

 To help you narrow down your list, this guide provides an overview of some of the best WordPress plugins based on research, statistics, hands-on experience, and overall popularity within the WordPress Plugin Repository.

 All of the plugins we’ve compiled are recently updated, highly rated, and grouped into specific categories so you can cut down on search time.
-Download the ebook using the form on the right for our in-depth list of WordPress plugins, which covers the following categories:
+Download the ebook using the form on the right for our in-depth list of more than 175 WordPress plugins, which covers the following categories:

 - Marketing Plugins